tx4x/fs/README.md

 ## remove([path])
 asynchronous: **removeAsync([path])**

-Deletes given path, no matter what it is (file or directory).
-If path already doesn't exist ends without throwing, so you can use it as 'ensure path doesn't exist'.
+Deletes given path, no matter what it is (file, directory or non-empty directory).
+If path already doesn't exist terminates gracefully without throwing, so you can use it as 'ensure path doesn't exist'.

-**parameters:**
+**arguments:**
 `path` (optional) path to file or directory you want to remove.
 If not specified the remove action will be performed on current working directory (CWD).

 **returns:**